How to Buy an Artificial Christmas Tree: Everything You Need to Know

 - Foyer tree - Placing a slim tree in your entryway is a great way to add some extra Christmas cheer around your home.

-Browse all slim Christmas trees
+shop all slim Christmas trees

 When you need the ultimate in space-saving, a half-wall model will take up little space while still helping you deck the halls.

-Desired dwelling: Studios & one-bedroom apartments - A half-wall tree is perfect for fitting into a corner or wherever you have extra space.
+- Studios & one-bedroom apartments - A half-wall tree is perfect for fitting into a corner or wherever you have extra space.
 However, it still creates the illusion of a full tree.

 Features of Artificial Christmas Trees

-- Multi-color lights - Multi-color lights are a great way to update the look of your standard Christmas decor.
+- Multi-color - Multi-color lights are a great way to update the look of your standard Christmas decor.
 They'll give you a range of brilliant colors to give new life to your holiday.

-- Color-changing lights - Get the best of both worlds with a color-changing model.
+- Color-changing - Get the best of both worlds with a color-changing model.
 The press of a button will let you go from standard clear to multi-color.
 Some even allow the lights to cycle through colors on a timer.